Modern slavery is a global problem and international crime, affecting millions of people worldwide, including many victims within the UK.

 Further information on organisations around the world tackling modern slavery...

-Click here for a list of other agencies who work with the GLA and might be able to help....
+Click here for a list of other agencies who work with the GLAA and might be able to help....